sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/SDK/Building_Aptana_Studio.md

 {"title":"Building Aptana Studio","weight":"20"}

-Aptana Studio is licensed under the terms of the GNU Public License.
+{{% alert title="⚠️ Warning" color="primary" %}}Aptana Studio is licensed under the terms of the GNU Public License.
 See [http://www.aptana.com/legal/](http://www.aptana.com/legal/) for questions regarding using the Aptana Studio source in other open-source or commercial products.
 If you create and distribute a derivative work, you release it under the terms of the GPL.
 Appcelerator and Titanium Studio are released under a closed-source license, and the parts specific to Appcelerator and Titanium Studio are excepted out as part of the GPL exception.
-If you need to reuse code in other projects, please pay attention to the license and ensure it is compatible with what you are working on.
+If you need to reuse code in other projects, please pay attention to the license and ensure it is compatible with what you are working on.{{% /alert %}}

 ## Getting the Sources